Career / Career Progression

 • Custom Exercise Creation

-Packet Tracer is Free.
 There is absolutely no cost associated with using Cisco's Packet Tracer.
 It is completely free to download and use.
 The only requirement is that you create and log into Packet Tracer with a Cisco Networking Academy account, which is free to create.
+For full training on how to set up the Cisco Packet Tracer, watch here.

-This is excellent news for anyone using macOS or Linux, but still need a simulator to practice exam topics for entry-level Cisco certifications.
+This is excellent news for anyone using macOS or Linux but still needs a simulator to practice exam topics for entry-level Cisco certifications.

 Here are a few of the most common devices you'll use: